Programmer25X/The-Departed/README.md

 ## Reflection
-This was the first time I developed a 3D game in *Unity*.
+This was the first time I developed a 3D game in Unity.
 Whilst working on our game, I was able to develop a variety of transferable skills, including teamwork and leadership.
 One of the most rewarding aspects of working on 'The Departed' was incorporating the torch mechanic, which was a challenging and rewarding experience.
 I am pleased that I was able to implement the mechanic into our game, as it provided a way of evoking tension in the player and encouraging strategy.

 ## Used Assets & Creditation
-**Disclaimer**: The prototype was developed for ** educational and portfolio purposes only**.
+**Disclaimer**: The prototype was developed for **educational and portfolio purposes only**.
 To my knowledge, the assets used and their creators have been listed, with credit being given to the creators for their work.
 I **do not** claim any ownership of the assets used.
 If there are any issues or amendments that need to be made, please contact me.

 ### 3D Models and Environments